augcog/tai/Fine-tune/README.md

 ###  1. Introduction <a name=" 1.
 Introduction"></a>

-This is a guide on fine-tuning the HuggingFace H4/zephyr-7b-beta model.
-We provide a dummy_conversation.json dataset for testing the fine-tuning effects, which you can replace with other datasets.
+This is a guide on fine-tuning the HuggingFace H4/zephyr-7b-beta model, including an example of fine-tuning using the Open-Orca/OpenOrca dataset.

 ### 2. Set Up <a name="Set Up"></a>
 Before you begin, make sure you have the required libraries installed.
 You can install them using pip: